annalena-k/fab-jax-rhmc/README.md

-## Related Libraries
-- [Annealed Flow Transport](https://github.com/google-deepmind/annealed_flow_transport/tree/master): CRAFT algorithm, and many target densities that were used in this library.
-- [Diffusion Generative Flow Samples](https://github.com/zdhNarsil/Diffusion-Generative-Flow-Samplers): Sampling from unnormalized targets using diffusion models.
-- [fab-torch](https://github.com/lollcat/fab-torch): Original FAB implementation, contains code for alanine dipeptide problem.

 ## Citation

-If you use this code in your research, please cite it as:
+If you use this code in your research, please cite the original `fab-jax` paper as:

 > Laurence I. Midgley, Vincent Stimper, Gregor N. C. Simm, Bernhard Schölkopf, José Miguel Hernández-Lobato.
 > Flow Annealed Importance Sampling Bootstrap.
 The Eleventh International Conference on Learning Representations.
 2023.